Atticus-Codes/reproducible-research_homework/README.md

 **a)** The table has 33 rows and 13 coloumns

-**b)** To Fit a linear model to the data on virion volume to genome length a log transformation can be applied
+**b)** To Fit a linear model to the data on virion volume to genome length a log transformation can be applied.

-**c)** Log transformed of an allometric equation linnearizes it into a form where
+**c)** Log transformed of an allometric equation linnearizes it into a form where by logV = Logalpha + betalogL

+Summary output :
 ![image](https://github.com/user-attachments/assets/6696ad1b-9c45-4056-a5bb-bf875c0ab149)

 Alpha = e^7.0748 = 1181.807 with p value of 2.28x10^-10
 Beta = 1.5152 with value of 6.44x10^-10
 Both figures have statistical significance and match those found in table 2 of supplementary of the paper.
 They have rounded their figures, to two d.p. in the beta colomn and to the nearest whole number in alpha colom.